iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 ### Language

+Terraform's cloud-agnostic appeal primarily rests in its language.
+Each cloud, with its distinct resources, services, and structures, requires Terraform to rely on specific "providers".
+These abstract providers bridge Terraform configurations to the relevant cloud provider's API.

 Yes, Terraform is designed to be cloud-agnostic, however this concept primarily applies within the Terraform language itself.
 Each cloud provider has its own set of resources and services with their unique attributes, object structures, and dependencies.
 Terraform relies on abstract "providers" for each cloud, responsible for translating Terraform configurations into API calls specific to that cloud provider.

 So, even though you can utilize a unified language and configuration syntax across multiple cloud providers:

 - you still need to understand the intricacies and capabilities of each provider when writing Terraform code;
-- advanced features or services offered by a particular cloud provider may not be immediately supported by Terraform, necessitating either patience for Terraform updates or actively [self contributions](https://github.com/hashicorp/terraform/blob/main/.github/CONTRIBUTING.md) to its development (this is not a joke);
+- advanced features or services offered by a particular cloud provider may not be immediately supported by Terraform, possibly requiring community contributions or waiting for updates;
-- the additional abstraction level over Azure API may introduce bizarre quirks that may take ages to fix once they get released.
+- extra abstraction layers over Azure API can produce quirks, which, once established, might be time-consuming to rectify.

-> <a id="tf-private-endpoint"></a>I will never forget how the API attribute [`VirtualNetworkPrivateEndpointNetworkPolicies`](https://learn.microsoft.com/en-us/rest/api/virtualnetwork/subnets/create-or-update?tabs=HTTP#virtualnetworkprivateendpointnetworkpolicies) was confused with  CLI parameter [`--disable-private-link-service-network-policies`](https://learn.microsoft.com/en-us/cli/azure/network/vnet/subnet?view=azure-cli-latest#az-network-vnet-subnet-update()) in the below Terraform [interpretation](https://github.com/hashicorp/terraform-provider-azurerm/blob/8621a756ed4f3e1e14a54e99a3b24602186918df/internal/services/network/subnet_resource.go#L604):
+> <a id="tf-private-endpoint"></a>A testament to this in how API attribute [`VirtualNetworkPrivateEndpointNetworkPolicies`](https://learn.microsoft.com/en-us/rest/api/virtualnetwork/subnets/create-or-update?tabs=HTTP#virtualnetworkprivateendpointnetworkpolicies) was mixed up with  CLI parameter [`--disable-private-link-service-network-policies`](https://learn.microsoft.com/en-us/cli/azure/network/vnet/subnet?view=azure-cli-latest#az-network-vnet-subnet-update()) in the below Terraform [interpretation](https://github.com/hashicorp/terraform-provider-azurerm/blob/8621a756ed4f3e1e14a54e99a3b24602186918df/internal/services/network/subnet_resource.go#L604):
 [`enforce_private_link_endpoint_network_policies`](https://registry.terraform.io/providers/hashicorp/azurerm/3.0.0/docs/resources/subnet#enforce_private_link_endpoint_network_policies) - Setting this to `true` will **Disable** the policy and setting this to `false` will **Enable** the policy.

 ### State tracking

 The second challenge is the **state file**.
 While many consider the ability to track state a significant advantage of Terraform, there are cons in specific scenarios.
-I may delve into the topic of state files in detail in a separate post, but here is a high-level overview:
+A deeper dive might be required, but key points include:

-- The state file can hinder scenarios involving multiple users.
-This can be the case when various teams and policies need to manage shared infrastructure resources from different accounts.
+- Multi-user scenarios can be obstructed by the state file, particularly when multiple teams and actors (like policies and service principals) need to operate shared resources.
-- Azure infrastructure may not necessarily require external state tracking, as resource states are already stored in Azure, and changes are tracked in the IaC repository anyway.
+- Azure already maintains resource states, and tracking changes in the IaC repository might render external state files redundant.
 - Shared infrastructure resources rarely require deletion, and the scenario of redeploying an entire system, like a network hub, is rarely feasible or desirable.
-- There are alternatives to Terraform's "plan" function available in native template tools ([ARM](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-what-if), [Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/deploy-what-if)).
+- Alternatives to Terraform's "plan" feature exist in native tools like ([ARM](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-what-if) and [Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/deploy-what-if)).
-- Concerns regarding security (especially handling secrets), consistency (the need to reconcile external changes), locking, scalability, and performance can arise.
+- Concerns regarding security (especially handling secrets), consistency (the need to reconcile external changes), locking, scalability, and performance.

 ### Cargo cult and Profits

 Lastly, there might be philosophical considerations beneath the technical surface.
 Some individuals may have an almost religious belief in universal Terraform applicability for any IaC, perhaps because they haven't thoroughly explored alternative options or critically evaluated Terraform's drawbacks.

-On the other hand, certain organizations, especially service providers, might find it more profitable to train their engineering teams to specialize in a single IaC tool.
-So providing more complex IaC solutions based on Terraform, and demanding more effort to maintain them, may lead to generating more revenue for the service provider.
+On the other hand, certain businesses, particularly service providers, might find it more profitable to train their engineering teams to specialize in a single IaC tool.
+Selling complex IaC solutions that require more man-hours to maintain can increase revenues.

 ### In summary